 We’ve had Macs in our household since 1990, and for the last ten years or so, the whole family has been running 100% with Apple computers and devices.
 Problems have cropped up from time to time, and we’ve used a variety of tools to both fix and avoid problems.
 I haven’t used MacClean before.
 The trial version of the program is quite limited, so I thoroughly tested the full, licensed version.

-In this review I’ll share what I like and dislike about MacClean.
+In this MacClean review, I’ll share what I like and dislike about the app.
 Users have the right to know what is and isn’t working about a product, so I was motivated to thoroughly test every feature.
 The content in the quick summary box above serves as a short version of my findings and conclusions.
 Read on for the details!

 What Is MacClean?